colabottles/toddl/posts/enough-with-dark-patterns-already.md

 I'm a child of the seventies.
 I grew up with people that would tell me to suck it up and get used to it.
 That's the kind of attitude I see permeate through tech to this very day.
 Especially with the white guys.
 It's the entitlement.
 It's the air of ego and of that they are the "alpha male".

 Whether they want to admit it or not, I had to.
-I had to look inward at myself and the way I donducted myself and the things I said and wrote.
+I had to look inward at myself and the way I conducted myself and the things I said and wrote.
 It's been a twenty year process.
 It has been all about change.

 Change the words, change the attitudes, change the ego, swallow your pride or drown.
 It's okay to use the word _"deceptive"_, it really is.